anyproto/any-sync/README.md

 ## Use Cases

-With `any-sync`, developers can create next-generation alternatives to apps like Telegram, Discord, or Slack, and decentralized social and media-sharing platforms.
-Imagine privacy-centric and decentralized reimaginings of health-focused services similar to Strava, Oura, and more.
+`any-sync` enables developers to build private, decentralized alternatives to apps like Telegram, Discord, Notion, or even health-focused tools like Strava and Oura—without centralized infrastructure.

+Paired with [any-store](https://sync.any.org(https://github.com/anyproto/any-store), it provides a local-first foundation for intelligent apps, including those using LLMs.
+Developers work with a local object store, while sync, communication, and scaling are handled seamlessly by the protocol—offering privacy, offline support, and strong performance with minimal complexity.

 ## Key Features